lukaslaobeyer/AutoFlight_v1/documentation/source/autoscript/builtin.rst

    Moves the drone by setting the pitch and roll angles as well as vertical and rotational speed.

-   .. warning:: This function will cause the drone to move with the specified parameters for an infinite amount of time.
+   .. note:: This function will cause the drone to move with the specified parameters for an infinite amount of time.
 You will need to call the ``hover()`` command to stop it.

    :param pitch: Pitch angle in radians (positive is backward, negative is forward)
    :param roll: Roll angle in radians (positive is right, negative is left)